muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_DBMS_Nest/README.md

 This document describes MULDIS-APPINV-DBMS-NEST, which is a concrete implementation of the abstract DBMS component of the abstract MULDIS-APPINV application.
-It is built in the TypeScript language using the NestJS framework.
+It is built in the TypeScript language using the Nest framework using the Express framework.

 MULDIS-APPINV is a simple web-based database application that empowers an organization to track and manage applications that they are developing,